askmike/gekko/docs/strategies/creating_a_strategy.md

 # Creating a strategy

 Strategies are the core of Gekko's trading bot.
 They look at the market and decide what to do based on technical analysis indicators.
-As of now all strategies are limited to a single market on a single exchange.
+A single strategy is limited to a single market on a single exchange.

 Gekko currently comes with [a couple of strategies](./introduction.md) out of the box.
 Besides those you can also write your own strategy in javascript.
 The easiest way to do this is to customize the file `gekko/strategies/custom.js`.

 ## Creating a strategy

-A strategy is a combination of functions that get market data in the form of candles ([OHLC](https://en.wikipedia.org/wiki/Open-high-low-close_chart), volume, and the average weighted price).
+A strategy is a module with a few functions that get market data in the form of candles ([OHLC](https://en.wikipedia.org/wiki/Open-high-low-close_chart), volume, and the average weighted price) and output trading advice.

-## Boilerplate strategies
+## Strategy boilerplate

     // Let's create our own strategy
     var strat = {};